Timothy Richardson, CEO

 I’m a newly celebrated college graduate from the University of Miami.
 I’m also an African American male that beat statistics.
 First person to go to college in my family without a lack of post high school education knowledge in my household; Avoided the streets and incarnation by keeping my head in books and my feet on the track, which eventually led to a track and field scholarship; graduated from a private school and now on my way to graduate school.
 That is why I feel it is my purpose to help others, to let them know how great they can be.
 Less and less young men are graduating from post secondary institutions and it is it not because of lack of aptitude or ability, it is because of lack of support and guidance.

 Ties for change was created with the goal to put as many young men through high school and college as possible.
 This program is a comprehensive, hands on learning experience that will make ostensibly out of reach goals more feasible.
-I never thought a young man coming from a small neighborhood would end up earning a degree from one of the top Educational Institutes in the nation.
+I never thought a young man coming from a small neighborhood would end up earning a degree from one of the top Educational Institutions in the nation.
 I feel everybody possesses the gift of perseverance and I want to help as many people as I can unlock that gift.

 -Timothy M Richardson